Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 So with all that build up, and all that hype about political rallying getting engaged with the property looking for something more than just a movie, what exactly did I make of Captain Marvel?

 My biggest issue is probably how by-the-numbers this movie is.
 This is if you could describe your most basic Marvel movie.
-There is nothing really that stands out about it which wasn’t done in other movies, and better.
+Nothing really that stands out about it which wasn’t done in other movies, and better.

 Guardians of the Galaxy and Thor: Ragnarok will always be my go to examples of how to do cosmic superhero stuff well, not to mention Infinity War‘s fantastically juggling characters and story.
-And this movie is just a movie… with a female character in it.
+And this movie is just a movie… with a female character as a lead.

 For a lead into the next phase of the MCU, you really do need to have the character done well and they need to be very very compelling.
 I hate to think how much of a train wreck phase 1 of the MCU would have been in with Robert Downey Jr hadn’t bought that level of charisma with him.